 Now you know about the fees.
 Let's see how to find your profit.
 It's a simple formula:

-Profit = (Product Price + Shipping Charged to Customer) - Material Costs - All Etsy Fees - Your Shipping Cost
+Profit = (Product Price + Shipping Charged) - Material Costs - All Etsy Fees - Your Shipping Cost

 Frequently Asked Questions (FAQs)